A Deep Dive Into How Open-Source Project Maintainers Review and Resolve Bug Bounty Reports: Results

 \subsubsection{Security posture}

 \textit{Improved security posture} was the most popular item in our listing study and the fourth-ranked benefit from the Likert-scale study ($L=33$, $\pi=0.124$).
 Further, \textit{project visibility} was the third-most listed benefit and ranked second in significance ($L=13$, $\pi=0.142$) respective to other characteristics discovered, reflecting an appreciation towards exposure and openness to criticism.
+Alomar et al. \cite{alomar2020bugs} also find that the usage of bug bounty programs indicates higher security posture and how wide project visibility can help discover vulnerabilities that were previously not noticed by developers.

 Interviewees expressed that having ``many eyes'' on the project and involving the community in searching for vulnerabilities ($I=9$) allows vulnerability detection that is otherwise impossible for OSS project maintainers alone.
-In particular, one interviewee stated, ``When we implement something and maintain it for a number of years, we try to think of all possible edge cases and put ourselves in the shoes of an attacker trying to secure stuff; but it's inevitable that we miss some things.''
+In particular, one interviewee stated, ``When we implement something and maintain it for a number of years, we try to think of all possible edge cases and put ourselves in the shoes of an attacker trying to secure stuff; but it's inevitable that we miss some things'' (P9).
 Others also mentioned how project exposure allowed older security bugs, some as old as ten years, to be discovered and patched ($I=3$).
 Interviewees also recognize the importance of fixing vulnerabilities causing a ``ripple effect'' in the software supply chain ($I=3$), e.g., alerting affected projects to upgrade.

 On the other hand, others had received and reviewed reports that were deemed low-quality because of their minor contributions ($I=6$).
-For instance, one interviewee described how after applying a fix to a low-quality report they received, the ``real world quality of the software has essentially not really been improved'', leaving them feeling like their time was wasted and an established negative association with receiving bug bounty report notifications.
+For instance, one interviewee described how after applying a fix to a low-quality report they received, the ``real world quality of the software has essentially not really been improved'' (P11), leaving them feeling like their time was wasted and an established negative association with receiving bug bounty report notifications.
 Results regarding OSS project maintainers' perspectives on low-quality and spam reports are presented in Section \ref{sec:rq}.